Denotational Semantics for Probabilistic and Concurrent Programs: Denotational Semantics

-The semantic function $\de{-} \colon \cmd \to \pom$, which maps a command into a pomset, is shown in \Cref{fig:trace-sem}.
-Its definition is straightforward using the pomset operations: $\skp$, $C_1;C_2$, and $C_1 \parop C_2$ are interpreted as a singleton $\fork$, sequential composition, and parallel composition, respectively.
+The semantic function $\de{-} \colon \cmd \to \pom$, mapping commands to pomsets, is shown on the left of \Cref{fig:trace-sem}.
+Its definition is straightforward using the pomset operations; in particular, $\skp$ is interpreted as a singleton $\fork$ and while-loops are interpreted as the least fixed point of the characteristic function $\Phi_{\tuple{C,b}} : \pom \to \pom$ defined as follows: